BrandonIrizarry/Static-Site-Generator/content/original_example.md

 ## This is a subheading

 This is a paragraph of text.
-It has some **bold** and *italic* words inside of it.
-This is more of the same paragraph.
+It has some **bold**, and *italic*, words inside of it.
+This is more of the *same paragraph*.
 This is to prove the point that paragraphs can span multiple lines.

 ```